humdrum-tools/humdrum-data/README.md

 [Humdrum](https://humdrum.org) files found in other [GitHub](https://github.com) repositories.

-You can also design your own local directory structure, or choose subsets of the complete downloadable dataset.
+You can design your own local directory structure, or choose subsets of the complete downloadable dataset.
 See the "Adding more repositories/data subsets" section below for more information.
 The current full download list and local directory mappings can be found in